top of page

 ABA Insurance companies approve these agreements when their existing network cannot meet the patient’s needs or when there are clear access barriers.

-For families, a single case agreement means their child or loved one can receive consistent care without the stress of excessive out-of-pocket costs.
+For families, a single case agreement means their child or loved one can receive consistent care without the stress of high out-of-pocket costs.
 This combination of patient access and fair reimbursement is why a single case agreement is often the best option when network gaps exist.

 How to Request a Single Case Agreement: Step-by-Step Guide for Providers